sgracia19/sgracia19.github.io/index.md

 #### [Sudoku Solver Using Linear Programming](projects\Sudoku.pdf)

 Sudoku problems can be modeled as a sparse linear system of equations.
-We can formu- late the Sudoku ruleset as an underdetermined linear system and the objective as an $l_{0}$ norm minimization problem.
-For it is hard to solve an $l_{0}$ norm minimization problem in general, we relax the objective function to a $l_{1}$ norm minimization problem.
+We can formulate the Sudoku ruleset as an underdetermined linear system and the objective as an $\ell_0$ norm minimization problem.
+Since it is hard to solve an $\ell_0$ norm minimization problem in general, we relax the objective function to a $\ell_1$ norm minimization problem.
-In this project, we built a linear programming model and use this model to solve sudoku puzzles at differing difficulty levels and discuss results.

 <img src="/images/Sudoku_Thumbnail.jpg" alt="Example of Sudoku Puzzle" width="30%" >